walkjivefly/LOC-Extension/README.md

 LibreOffice Calc crypto price lookup extension
 ===
 The LOC extension allows you to create customized spreadsheets with crypto currency market data directly from the web.
-The initial version supports only one source - [Poloniex](http://poloniex.com) - but others are planned.
+The initial version supports only one source - [Poloniex](https://poloniex.com) - but others are planned.

 ### Download
 You will soon be able to download the current version of the LOC Extension here [![][shield:release-latest]][GIT:release]

 Hopefully the LOC extension will also be available on the [LibreOffice Extension Center](http://extensions.libreoffice.org/extension-center/loc-extension).

 **NOTE**: The extension itself is LOC.oxt.
-The example .ods worksheets demonstrate how to use the extension.
+The example .ods worksheet demonstrates how to use the extension.

 ### Usage